Herbert Wohlfarth

 Wohlfarth

-On 15 June, 1940 Herbert Wohlfarth commissioned U-137, also a Type IIB boat, referred to as 'Einbaum' (dugout canoe).
+On 15 June 1940 Herbert Wohlfarth commissioned U-137, another a type IIB boat, referred to as an 'Einbaum' (dugout canoe).
 But these small boats were also very successful and other well-known commanders including Hardegen, Kretschmer and Lüth won their first successes in them.

 Herbert Wohlfarth led U-137 on three patrols during the autumn of 1940.
-He sank seven ships for a total of 25,465 tons, mostly in the area south of the Hebrides.
-Especially notable was his torpedo hit on the armed merchant cruiser Cheshire (10,552 tons), damaging the ship so badly that she had to spend six months in the shipyard for repairs.
+He sank seven ships with a total of 25,465 tons, mostly in the area south of the Hebrides.
+Especially notable was his torpedo hit on the armed merchant cruiser HMS Cheshire (10,552 tons), damaged so badly that she had to spend six months in the shipyard for repairs.

 An Wohlfarth: Gut gemacht!